-(i) An even number is obtained if we obtain any one of 2, 4, 6 as an outcome.
+(i) An even number is obtained if you obtain any one of 2, 4, 6 as an outcome.
 So, favourable number of cases = 3.

-(ii) A multiple of 3 is obtained if we obtain any one of 3, 6 as an outcome.
+(ii) A multiple of 3 is obtained if you obtain any one of 3, 6 as an outcome.
 So, favourable number of cases = 2.

 (iii) An even number or a multiple of 3 is obtained in any of the following outcomes 2, 3, 4, 6.
 So, favourable number of cases = 4.

-(iv) An even number and a multiple of 3 is obtained if we get 6 as an outcome.
+(iv) An even number and a multiple of 3 is obtained if you get 6 as an outcome.
 So, favourable number of cases = 1.

-Ex.7 What is the chance of drawing an ace from a deck of cards?
+Example: What is the chance of drawing an ace from a deck of cards?

-Ex.8 One card is drawn from a pack of 52 cards, each of the 52 cards being equally likely to be drawn.
+Example: One card is drawn from a pack of 52 cards, each of the 52 cards being equally likely to be drawn.
 Find the probability that the card drawn is: